LukeGrahamLandry/hctarcs/devlog.md

 now why am i not rendering anything. aa! default size_frac was 0.

+TODO: implement wait in scratch-compiler so i can try it
+TODO: better debug mode with toggles
+TODO: non-turbo mode cause it turns out you want that for debugging
+TODO: really what i want is break points. fuck. this is gonna be hard.

 ## templates

 The compiler needs several string templates for special files and its getting pretty ugly to have them as constants in the src.